peterthoeny/rest-cli-io/README.md

 `command` setting: The actual command or script

-- The PATH environmental variable is used as a search path if no path is specified
+- The PATH environment variable is used as a search path if no path is specified
 - Use `./` prefix to point to the rest-cli-io directory root
 - The referenced commands must be executable by the rest-cli-io application user
 - rest-cli-io has a `bin` directory with a sample `man.sh` script that can be referenced as: `./bin/man.sh`